Preparations For 11th Annual National Book Fair In Full Swing - UrduPoint

 Preparations For 11th Annual 'National Book Fair" In Full Swing

-This year Annual Book Fair will be celebrated with full enthusiasm as per previous traditions, an official of NBF said here Wednesday.
+This year Annual Book Fair will be celebrated with full enthusiasm as per previous traditions, an official of NBF said.

 This book fair will continue for three days in Federal capital in which authors, writers, book lovers, literary persons and students will participate, he stated.